Gu Lin Ruei-yang: Hokkaido Nippon-Ham Fighters

 In November 2024, Gu Lin was posted to Nippon Professional Baseball, and negotiated a three-year contract with the Hokkaido Nippon-Ham Fighters.
 Ryo Koma, a Japanese-born classmate and baseball teammate of his at Taoyuan Ping Jen, served as Gu Lin's translator when he began his NPB career.

 Gu Lin made his NPB debut on 23 April 2025, pitching 5 2/3 innings in a loss.
 Gu Lin recorded his first NPB win on 2 May, which was also the first win by a Taiwanese pitcher in four NBP seasons, as well as the first win by a pitcher who had started his career in the CBPL since 2007.
 Gu Lin pitched a complete game shutout on 98 pitches on 10 May, a performance that qualified as a Maddux.
 He became the third Taiwanese pitcher to throw a Maddux in Nippon Professional Baseball.
 The feat had previously been achieved by Wei-Yin Chen in 2011.
 Gu Lin was demoted to the second team on 22 May.
 Gu Lin threw 2 1/3 innings in his next first team appearance on 3 June, was removed due to an abdominal injury, and expected to miss significant time.
 In mid-September, Gu Lin pitched out of the bullpen for the first team.

+International career

+Gu Lin was named to the Taiwanese roster for the 2026 World Baseball Classic.
+He was considered one of the team's top pitchers, alongside Hsu Jo-hsi.
+Gu Lin started Taiwan's final game of Pool C play against South Korea, pitching four innings of a game Taiwan won 5–4.
+Gu Lin said of the matchup, "South Korea is super tough, but we are also super tough!", and was quoted by President Lai Ching-te in a congratulatory statement.
+However, South Korea advanced to the quarter-finals despite Gu Lin's performance on the following day, eliminating Taiwan from the tournament.